abelidze/JentuBot/README.md

 **[bottoken.py]**

-As Telegram Bot API uses tokens for detecting bots you'll to add it to your configuration.
+As Telegram Bot API uses tokens for detecting bots you'll need to add it to your configuration.
 For this JentuBot is using a file 'bottoken.py' and function `de_token()` from 'functions.py'.
 You can write your own function for encrypting / decrypting your token or just use it directly - choice is yours.
 ```python
 # Example of bottoken.py file.
 Place your encrypted / decrypted token here: